ikus060/minarca/doc/installation.md

     # OR
     mount -a
     ```
-Now your ext4 partition is ready at the `/backups` location for use by Minarca.
+Now, your ext4 partition is ready at the `/backups` location for use by Minarca.

 :::